Congruence for lattice path models with filter restrictions and long steps: Conclusions

-In this paper, we considered lattice path model $\mathcal{L}_U$, which is the auxiliary lattice path model in the presence of long steps.
-Weighted numbers of paths in this model recreate multiplicities of $U_q(sl_2)$-modules in tensor product decomposition of $T(1)^{\otimes N}$, where $U_q(sl_2)$ is a quantum deformation of universal enveloping algebra of $sl_2$ with divided powers and $q$ is a root of unity.
-Explicit formulas for multiplicities of all tilting modules in tensor product decomposition were derived by purely combinatorial means in the main theorem of this paper \ref{Th1}.
-Turns out that the auxiliary lattice model defined in \cite{PS} is of great use for counting multiplicities of modules of differently defined quantum deformations of $U(sl_2)$ at $q$ root of unity.
-For instance, in \cite{LPRS} we applied periodicity conditions to the auxiliary lattice path model to obtain folded Bratteli diagram, weighted numbers of paths for which recreate multiplicities of modules in tensor product decomposition of $T(1)^{\otimes N}$, where $T(1)$ is a fundamental module of the small quantum group $u_q(sl_2)$.
+We found that the auxiliary lattice model defined in \cite{PS} is of great use for counting multiplicities of modules of differently defined quantum deformations of $U(sl_2)$ at $q$ root of unity.
+For instance, in \cite{LPRS} we applied periodicity conditions to the auxiliary lattice path model to obtain a folded Bratteli diagram, weighted numbers of paths for which recreate multiplicities of modules in tensor product decomposition of $T(1)^{\otimes N}$, where $T(1)$ is a fundamental module of the small quantum group $u_q(sl_2)$.
 In this paper, we modified the auxiliary lattice path model by applying long steps to obtain multiplicities for the case of $U_q(sl_2)$ with divided powers in a similar fashion.
-Model defined in \cite{PS} required analysis of combinatorial properties of filters, which we heavily relied on.
+The model defined in \cite{PS} required analysis of combinatorial properties of filters, which we heavily relied on.
 In this paper, we introduced long steps and explored their combinatorial properties.
 In order to derive formulas for weighted numbers of paths in this setting, we also defined boundary points and congruence of regions in lattice path models.
-Philosophy of congruence is fairly easy to understand.
+The philosophy of congruence is fairly easy to understand.
 Two different lattice path models can be locally indistinguishable due to coinciding recursions for weighted numbers of paths in these regions.
 Weighted numbers of paths at boundary points of the considered region uniquely define weighted numbers of paths for the rest of the region by recursion.
-So, instead of proving identities for the whole region it is sufficient to prove such only for boundary points of the region.
-At boundary points an identity can be represented as a linear combination of weighted numbers of paths from different lattice path models and one needs to take into account boundary points of congruent regions with respect to all these models.
-Turns out that besides applying periodicity conditions to the auxiliary lattice path model, one can take $U_q(sl_2)$, consider its restriction to $u_q^-U_q^0u_q^+$, where $u_q^\pm$ are subalgebras of the small quantum group $u_q(sl_2)$, generated by $F$ and $E$ resepctively, and $U^0_q$ is a subalgebra of $U_q(sl_2)$, generated by $K^{\pm 1}$ and $\qbin{K ; c}{t}$, for $t\geq 0$, $c\in\mathbb{Z}$.
-Then we can restrict $u_q^-U_q^0u_q^+$ to $u_q(sl_2)$.
-This procedure defines another modification of the auxiliary lattice path model and, remarkably, gives the same result as with periodicity conditions.
-Lattice path model corresponding to $u_q^-U_q^0u_q^+$ will be considered in the upcoming paper.
-Considering other possible directions of further research, the following questions remain open: \begin{itemize} \item Multiplicity formulas for decomposition of tensor powers of fundamental representations of $U_q(sl_n)$ at roots of unity remain out of reach and can be a source of inspiration for other interesting combinatorial constructions.
-We expect that for $U_q(sl_n)$ derivation of such formulas will rely on similar combinatorial ideas.
-It is worth mentioning that obtaining such formulas explicitly is of interest for asymptotic representation theory, mainly, for constructing Plancherel measure and possibly obtaining its limit shape in different regimes, including regime when $n\to\infty$ (\cite{BOO},\cite{PR}, \cite{LPRS}). \item In \cite{STWZ} similar lattice path models emerge when studying Grothendieck ring of the category of tilting modules for $U_q(sl_2)$ in the mixed case: when $q$ is an odd root of unity and the ground field is $\overline{\mathbb{F}_p}$.
-One can expand combinatorial analysis presented in this paper to a mixed case. \item In \cite{M92} it was shown that $U_q(sl_n)$ at roots of unity is in Schur-Weyl duality with Hecke algebra $nH_N(q)$ on $\otimes^{N}\mathbb{C}^n$.
-For the case of $U_q(sl_2)$ at roots of unity, multiplicity formulas should give answer for dimensions of certain representations of Temperley-Lieb algebra $TL_N(q)$ at roots of unity.
-Dimensions of which representations were obtained is an open question, at least to the knowledge of the author of this paper. \end{itemize}
+So, instead of proving identities for the whole region, it is sufficient to prove such only for boundary points of the region.
+At boundary points, an identity can be represented as a linear combination of weighted numbers of paths from different lattice path models and one needs to take into account boundary points of congruent regions with respect to all these models.